An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 Equity is so important in transplantation that it’s specifically outlined in the Department of Health and Human Services (DHHS) Final Rule, which mandates that the Organ Procurement and Transplantation Network (OPTN) ensure the equitable allocation of cadaveric organs.

 Unfortunately, equity is not the reality in practice.
-Non-white patients wait longer to get on transplant waiting lists, and, once on those lists, wait longer than their non-white counterparts, and are also less likely to undergo the transplant procedure.
-The United Network for Organ Sharing, along with other transplant organizations, have dedicated themselves to reducing inequity in transplantation.
+Non-white patients wait longer to get on transplant waiting lists, and, once on those lists, wait longer than their non-white counterparts and are also less likely to undergo the transplant procedure.
+The United Network for Organ Sharing, along with other transplant organizations, has dedicated itself to reducing inequity in transplantation.

 Educating Potential Donors

-Transplant Nurses Week offers an opportunity to dispel some myths around the subject of organ transplant.
+Transplant Nurses Week (April 21-28, 2025) offers an opportunity to dispel some myths around the subject of organ transplants.

 Resources for Transplant NPs